dcarver1/GapAnalysis/README.md

 # GapAnalysis R package

-## hot fix for dependency issue with rgeos.
+## Hot fix for dependency issue with rgeos.
-- please see worked example in the doc for how to get around the error being thown by the FCSex function
+- Please see worked example in the documentation for how to get around the error being thrown by the FCSex function:
 ```r
 Error in explodePolygons(x, ...) :
   package rgeos is needed to relate holes to their corresponding polygons
 ```
-This involves directly source a few files from this repo to replace the functions use in gapanalysis.
+This involves directly sourcing a few files from this repo to replace the functions use in GapAnalysis.
 #### changes
-gbuffer has been revamped to use terra.
+`gBuffer` has been revamped to use terra.
 This still returns a sp object so it's not package wide alternation.

-FCSex, ERSex, GRSex functions have remove name space funciton calls when calling (gBuffer, ERSex, GRSex) to allow these replacement function to be source directly from this repo.
+FCSex, ERSex, GRSex functions have removed namespace function calls when calling (gBuffer, ERSex, GRSex) to allow these replacement functions to be sourced directly from this repo.